Meguro Counseling Center

 • 8.
 While the MCC can provide information on various therapeutic approaches, the MCC will never provide negative feedback or comments to clients about other outside therapists, counseling centers, or physicians, etc., unless there is public knowledge of criminal behavior on the part of this physician or therapist that would impact the well-being of the client.
 The MCC can not have first-hand knowledge of how another therapist actually functions with their clients, and the position of the MCC is that any and all clients are free to meet and have therapy with any therapist at any time.
 In the case that the client provides the MCC with information on an approach they are receiving or have been proposed to receive, however, the MCC would be ethically bound to comment on a specific intervention, or non-intervention, that the MCC would deem as not serving the client's interest.
 The final decision on what therapist or therapy they will receive is the client's.

-• 13.
+• 14.
 Appointments for therapy sessions are a contract for a professional consultation service.
 They are only scheduled upon request by the client, and only after all cancellation and billing policies have been noted openly and agreed upon by the client.
-Because of this, it is the MCC policy that after multiple confidential requests for fees that are delayed greater than 30 days, that it is ethical to contact a client's family, significant other, or place of work, and ask these persons to follow-up with the client on the status of the delayed payment.
+Because of this, it is the MCC policy that after multiple confidential requests for unpaid fees, that it is ethical to contact a client's family, significant other, the client and/or family or significant other's place of work, and ask these persons to follow-up with the client on the status of the unpaid fees.
 While a specific therapist's name or the name of the MCC may be noted in these requests, the clinical details of the person's therapy are maintained confidential.
+It is also the ethical right of the MCC to request unpaid fees thru the legal system in Japan when appropriate (ethics reference).

 Counseling Links